mdlincoln/mdlincoln.github.io/_posts/2016-07-26-live-peer-review-mapping-architecture-in-germany.md

 ![](/assets/images-display/dispersion_buildyear-1.svg)

 This first plot is based on the changing median pairwise [orthodomic (or great circle) distance](https://en.wikipedia.org/wiki/Great-circle_distance) of every construction site published between 1914--1924.
-In more familiar terms, this is the distance "as the crow flies" along the surface of a (near-)shperical earth, and is indepndent of any particular origin point or map projection.
+In more familiar terms, this is the distance "as the crow flies" along the surface of a (near-)spherical earth, and is independent of any particular origin point or map projection.

 {% include figure.html src="https://upload.wikimedia.org/wikipedia/commons/c/cb/Illustration_of_great-circle_distance.svg" caption="Visualizing great-circle distance.
 (Source: Wikimedia)" %}